 The Power of Empowerment

-In 2007 Johnson Matthey established several corporate sustainability goals.
-One of those goals was to reduce energy usage per unit of output by 50% by 2017.
-The company as a whole is now very close to achieving the goal, but the Devon site achieved that goal last year.
+Beginning in 2007, Johnson Matthey established several corporate sustainability goals, including reducing energy usage per unit of output by 50% by 2017.
+The company as a whole is now very close to achieving the goal, but the Devon site has already achieved it.
+During the past year, the Devon site has continued its Continuous Improvement thrust with the empowerment of site-wide problem solving teams to address other major business opportunities.

-“Continuous improvement and sustainability go hand-in-hand,” said Bob Stajnrajh, Kaizen and Sustainability Director, at the Emission Control Technologies plant in Devon.
-“Whatever your improvement is has to be business sustainable,” he adds, mindful that Johnson Matthey has shareholders and is in business to make a profit.
+“Continuous improvement and sustainability go hand-in-hand,” said Bob Stajnrajh, Kaizen and Sustainability Director at the Emission Control Technologies plant in Devon.
+“Whatever your improvement is has to be business sustainable,” he added, mindful that Johnson Matthey has shareholders and is in business to make a profit.

 Johnson Matthey understands the power of investing in the professional development of its people and has made ongoing investments to support a continuous improvement culture.
 “We’re making this investment because it’s the right thing to do for the company and the right thing to do for our people,” Stajnrajh said.”

-The company has embraced Lean Thinking and is starting to put Lean tools to work.
-They have accepted coaching and mentoring as key parts of effective implementation, and want the entire plant trained in Root Cause Analysis.
+The company has embraced Lean Thinking and is starting to put Lean tools and team-based problem solving to work.
+Leaders have accepted coaching and mentoring as key parts of effective implementation, and want the entire plant trained in Root Cause Analysis and the use of these tools and processes within a cross functional team environment.
 “We are working toward giving our people a chance to identify problems, solve them, and present their solutions to management,” Stanjrah noted.

 The company is committed to empowering its people and understands the importance of employee engagement at all levels of the firm,” said Kopenitz.
 “It’s been a real pleasure working with the folks at Devon,” he said.
 “This is one of the smartest, most committed companies I’ve ever worked with. “